Vetting Organizations in

 Another great resource for vetting organizations is Guidelines

-looking for volunteering-abroad programs, these are excellent suggestions
+for people looking for volunteering-abroad programs, these are

-for anyone needing to evaluate an NGO in another country.
+excellent suggestions for anyone needing to evaluate an NGO in

-do not always have in-depth vetting systems for those organizations that
+have in-depth vetting systems for those organizations that use

-use their services outside of the USA.
-Before you take an organization's
+their services outside of the USA.
+Before you take an

-listing on such a site as an endorsement, check how the organization was
+organization's listing on such a site as an endorsement, check how

 do reference checks on organizations.